lyst/lightfm/doc/examples/warp_loss.rst

 Like the BPR model, WARP deals with (user, positive item, negative item) triplets.
-Unlike BPR, the negative items in the triplet are not chosen by random sampling: they are chosen from among those negative items which would violate the desired item ranking given the state of the model.
+Unlike BPR, the negative items in the triplet are not chosen by random sampling: they are chosen from among those negatie items which would violate the desired item ranking given the state of the model.
 This approximates a form of active learning where the model selects those triplets that it cannot currently rank correctly.